A Guide to Selecting Museum Display Cases: Balancing the Art of Conservation and Display

 2. Ergonomic application

-○ The height of the display cabinet table from the ground: the flat cabinet is about 100-120cm, and the inclined cabinet is about 70-90cm, so as to ensure that the audience can enjoy without obstacles;
+○ The height of the display cabinet table above the ground: flat cabinets are about 100-120cm, while inclined ones are about 70-90cm, ensuring unobstructed viewing for visitors.

 ○ The distance between the exhibits and the glass is ≥ 30cm, taking into account the lighting and maintenance operation space.